CyVerse-learning-materials/OSG-tool-integration-quickstart/README.md

+## Testing of osg-rmta docker image can be done in two ways: Locally and OSG

+**Note:** The Docker image for OSG-RMTA is created from a different [repo](https://github.com/Evolinc/OSG-RMTA) using automated build.
+The final Docker image is `evolinc/osg-rmta:2.1`

-## Creating an environment for testing OSG-RMTA app integration:
+### 1. Creating an environment for testing `evolinc/osg-rmta:2.1` docker image locally

-**Note:** The following commands worked on one of our server (Rogue).
-Here are the configurations for the same
+**Note:** The following commands worked on one of our server.
+Here are the configurations for the same.

 ```
 NAME="CentOS Linux"